Homomorphisms between braid groups: Torsion to pseudo-Anosov

-The group $\G_0^*$ acts on the cyclic group $F_0$ by conjugation.
-Since no two distinct elements of $F_0$ are conjugate in $\bar \B_n$ (they have distinct images in the abelianization of $\bar \B_n$), the action is trivial.
-It follows that $F_0$ is central in $\G_0^*$ and hence that $\G_0^*$ is abelian, as desired. \end{proof}
+The group $F_0$---indeed any finite subgroup of $\bar \B_n$---may be regarded as a group of rotations about $p$.
+Because distinct elements have different angles of rotation about $p$, no two elements of $F_0$ are conjugate in $\bar \B_n$.
+It follows that the conjugation action of $\G_0^*$ on $F_0$ is trivial.
+In other words, $F_0$ is central in $\G_0^*$.
+Hence $\G_0^*$ is abelian, as desired. \end{proof}